exakat/php-dictionary/dictionary/string-interpolation.ini.rst

 There are several ways to do interpolation:

-+ use double-quotes and a variable
++ Use double-quotes and a variable
-+ use double-quotes and a property or a array with a valid index
++ Use double-quotes and a property or a array with a valid index
-+ use curly braces with a variable
++ Use curly braces with a variable
-+ use dollar and curly-braces: it calls the variable whose name is dynamically calculated in the curly braces.
-This syntax is deprecated in PHP 8.2 and later.
++ Use dollar and curly-braces: it calls the variable whose name is dynamically calculated in the curly braces.
+This syntax is deprecated in version 8.2 and later.

 Double quotes and Heredoc notation allows string interpolation.
 On the other hand, single quote and nowdoc forbid interpolation.
 Then, escaping the special characters such as ``$`` and ``{`` with ``\\\\`` also disables interpolation locally.